angular/universal-starter/cli/README.md

 * `npm install` or `yarn`

-## Static or Dyanmic
+## Static or Dynamic

-This repo demonstraits the use of 2 different forms of Server Side Rendering.
+This repo demonstrates the use of 2 different forms of Server Side Rendering.

 **Static** Also known as prerendering - This happens at build time; it renders your application and replaces the dist index.html with a rendered version.